 The next month was filled with wonderful memories.
 Everyone in our families got to feel James kick and move around.
 Our parents went with us to an ultrasound boutique to see 3D pictures of James, and we had maternity photos taken.
 We still knew that the worst was the most likely outcome, but we were praying for a miracle.
 We went in for another ultrasound at week 33 and found out that I had developed a condition called polyhydramnios.
 Basically I had too much amniotic fluid, likely caused from James not swallowing.
 My levels were close to double the average.
 We had a few options, but we chose to be patient and see if the levels might come down on their own.
 We knew that this was a pretty ominous sign.
 My levels continued to increase and by 36 weeks the weight and volume of the extra fluid was comparable to carrying twins.
 We decided to have an amnio reduction to drain some of the excess fluid in hopes that James would make it to his induction date.

 August 6th we went to the hospital prepared for a long boring day; it wasn't to be.
 My water had broken and James was breech.
 Because I had so much fluid they couldn't attempt to move him so we planned a c-section.
 Phone calls were made and our family started to filter in.
 With each sibling that arrived there was happiness and tears.
-Once our friend Amanda, our photographer, arrived we had a prayer with all of our family and then they wheeled me away.
+Once our friend & photographer Amanda arrived, we had a prayer with all of our family and then they wheeled me away.

 James Paul Kaminski came into the world via C-Section August 6th, 2016 at 10:07pm weighing 4lbs 7oz.
 He was 15 inches long and perfect in every way.
 He spent every minute of his life on this earth in his Daddy's arms.
 He was baptized by his Papa surrounded by love and family.
 It was the hardest day of our lives while also being the most precious.
 Our precious baby boy is now with Jesus and so many family members that have gone before him & we can't wait until the day we get to see him again.